ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.3-check-convert/README.md

 In this exercise, we observed that the conversion playbook runs completed successfully.
 We then used the RHEL Web Console,the command line, as well as Satellite to verify the new RHEL versions were installed.

-Continue to the following exercise to verify the three tier application is still functioning as expected after the CentOS conversions:
+Continue to the following exercise to verify the three tier application is still functioning as expected after the CentOS to RHEL conversions:

 - [Exercise 2.4 - How is the Three Tier App Doing?](../2.4-check-three-tier-app/README.md)